bizurkur/mockfs/docs/pages/01-overview.md

 - Support for multiple partitions

-- Configurable directory separator, case sensitivity, and filename character blacklist
+- Configurable file separator, case sensitivity, and filename character blacklist

 - Supports multiple read/writes to the same file at the same time